linagora/linshare-ui-user/README.md

 # linshare-ui-user

-This project is a restfull user interface angular app for Linshare-core project
+This project is a Restfull user interface angular app for Linshare-core project

 ## Setup